monsoonmaelstrom/book2/book2.md

 Peter nods to Liam and then says, “Hi, Hazel.”

-“Hi, Peter,” I answer, trying to be polite, if not friendly as I take a seat at the table.
+“Hi, Peter,” I answer, trying to be polite, if not friendly, as I take a seat at the table.

 “Gavin and Giorgi are doing a walk-by of Davy’s flat,” Peter tells us as we sit down.

 “Okay.
 Good.
 How long have they been gone?”
 I ask.
 I’m wondering if I can get away with going to check up on them.
-Not because I think they need checking up on, but mostly just because don’t particularly want to be here.
-I’m still angry—not at anyone, just at the situation—and I don’t particularly want to be here.
-I’m not hungry and I don’t feel like sitting still.
+Not because I think they need checking up on, but mostly because I don’t really want to be here.
+I’m still angry—not at anyone in particular, just at the situation.
+I’m also not hungry and I don’t feel like sitting still.
 I definitely don’t feel like making small talk with anyone.

 “Only a few minutes,” Peter says.